 2. Switch from paper logs to electronic logs now, then upgrade to ELDs when you’re ready to comply so the transition is smooth.

 “A lot drivers are old school and have trouble with smartphone apps.
 The learning curve can be big for some, which is why I tell everyone to try out KeepTruckin because you don’t have to be a tech genius to get it.” -Stacy, Canada

 3. Compare ELD prices.
-A lot of drivers we spoke with thought ELDs would cost upwards of $2000 (and some do), but there are providers like KeepTruckin who offer rates as low as $20/month with zero installation fees.
+A lot of drivers we spoke with thought ELDs would cost upwards of $2000 (and some do), but there are providers like KeepTruckin who offer affordable rates for fleets of all sizes.